shw3512/shw3512.github.io/teach/cysec-g30/index.md

 # Cybersecurity

-- Presentation length: 30 minutes
+- Duration: 30--60 minutes
 - Audience: General
 - Goals: Help you...
-    - Think wisely about cyber risk
+    - Recognize and respond to cyber risk
         - Practice simple, useful frameworks for dealing with risk
-        - Focus on risk reduction, not perfect security (a Fata Morgana, a mirage)
+        - Aim to reduce risk, not eliminate it
     - Adopt safe cyber habits
-        - Practice cybersecurity best practices (behavior over tools)
+        - Practice cybersecurity best practices (habits over tools)
         - Be informed and confident in your digital decisions
     - Know where to go for cyber info
         - Have a reference list of trustworthy cybersecurity tools and information